beberlei/litecqrs-php/README.md

 command are forgotten/ignored.
 No event handlers will be triggered in this case.

-In the case of InMemory CommandBus and EventMessageBus Glow makes sure that the execution of command and event handlers is never nested, but in sequential linearized order.
+In the case of InMemory CommandBus and EventMessageBus Glow makes sure that the execution of commands and event handlers is never nested, but in sequential linearized order.
 This prevents independent transactions for each command from affecting each other.